LYNCH·LLP

 Questions about Examiner Haresh N Patel

-The examiner's allowance rate is 65%, calculated from 130 disposed applications (84 allowed, 46 abandoned).
-This figure reflects past decisions and is not a prediction for any specific application.
+The examiner's allowance rate is 65%, measured across hundreds of decided applications (allowed and abandoned).
+This is a historical measure, not a prediction of any specific application's disposition.

 • How many art units does this examiner cover?